-- development, testing and adaptation of: - curricula, courses, learning materials and tools; - learning and teaching methodologies and pedagogical approaches, especially those delivering key competences and basic skills, language skills, entrepreneurship education and focusing on the use of ICT; - new forms of practical training schemes and study of real-life cases in business and industry; - university-enterprise cooperation, including the creation of business start-ups; - new forms of learning and providing education and training, notably strategic use of open and flexible learning, virtual mobility, open educational resources and better exploitation of the ICT potential; - guidance, counselling and coaching methods and tools; - tools and methods for professionalization and professional development of academic and administrative staff; - quality assurance at programme and institution level; - new governance and management systems and structures; - modern university services e.g. for financial management, international relations, student counselling and guidance, academic affairs and research; - strengthening of the internationalisation of HEI and the capacity to network effectively in research, scientific and technological innovation (international openness of curricula, student services, inter-institutional mobility schemes, scientific cooperation and knowledge transfer...);
+- development, testing and adaptation of: - curricula, courses, learning materials and tools; - learning and teaching methodologies and pedagogical approaches, especially those delivering key competences and basic skills, language skills, entrepreneurship education and focusing on the use of ICT; - new forms of practical training schemes and study of real-life cases in business and industry; - university-enterprise cooperation, including the creation of business start-ups; - new forms of learning and providing education and training, notably strategic use of open and flexible learning, virtual mobility, open educational resources and better exploitation of the ICT potential; - guidance, counselling and coaching methods and tools; - tools and methods for professionalization and professional development of academic and administrative staff; - quality assurance at programme and institution level; - new governance and management systems and structures; - modern university services e.g. for financial management, international relations, student counselling and guidance, academic affairs and research; - strengthening of the internationalisation of HEI and the capacity to network effectively in research, scientific and technological innovation (international openness of curricula, student services, inter-institutional mobility schemes, scientific cooperation and knowledge transfer, etc.); - upgrading of facilities necessary to the implementation of innovative practices (e.g. for new curricula and teaching methods, for the development of new services, etc.); - organisation of staff trainings involving teaching and support staff, technicians as well as university administrators and managers.